 Worst to First Jerseys: The Los Angeles Kings

 Here’s how this works: I’ll count down, from worst to first, all the jerseys the Kings have ever worn.
 Homes and aways will be lumped into the same category (so, more of a jersey “era”) and I won’t worry about small changes (like slightly changed positions of piping for example).
 Third jerseys will stand on their own.
 And I’m focusing on the jerseys only, not the entire uniform.
-The jersey images are compliments of the fine people over at nhluniforms.com.
-For the Kings, there’s 7 different jerseys/eras.
-And we’ll start with the worst one:
+For the Kings, there’s eleven different jerseys/eras.
+And we’ll start with the worst one.

 In 1995, the NHL introduced a third jersey program for the first time.
 The first teams to participate were the Mighty Ducks of Anaheim, the Boston Bruins, the Pittsburgh Penguins, the Vancouver Canucks and the LA Kings, who produced this jersey.
 To be fair to the Kings, none of the teams came out with anything good.
 For Anaheim, Boston and Vancouver, it was the worst jerseys they’ve ever worn.
 Pittsburgh’s was mildly acceptable.
 So the bar was not exactly set very high at the beginning.

 The Kings’ blog The Royal Half has already written a wonderful article about this Burger King jersey/alternate logo that I highly recommend reading if you haven’t already.
 One of the big things that got brought up for me was that CCM had come up with a new printing procedure that allowed for printing gradients onto a hockey jersey, which is why Pittsburgh, Vancouver and LA all used that in their 1995 third jerseys (Anaheim actually stayed away from the gradients, but well, went in another horrible direction).
 And as the designer in that article mentioned, just because something is possible doesn’t mean it should be done.
 From the article: